Menditect/documentation/docs/definitions/test-run.md

 - Click on the recycle bin icon to delete the Test Run you want to delete.

 Note that for each Test Configuration, only the last two executed Test Runs are persisted overnight, plus a maximum of two pinned Test Runs.
 The rest is cleaned up.
 Read the [Pin a Test Run](#pin-a-test-run) section in this page for more information.
-If a Test Run is cleaned up, the following information about the Test Run is stored for management purposes:
+If a Test Run is cleaned up, the following information about the Test Run is stored for the statistics on the dashboard page:
 - start date
 - result (Pas, Fail, Error)
 - number of testcaseruns OK